 As said before, the Market Makers (AMM) of the protocols, which can be non-institutional average traders, like you and me, who provide liquidity for trading pairs, are fundamental parts for DEXs – and it’s up to them (us) that this system works without the need for an order book.

-It sounds complicated to be an AMM but it’s pretty simple: market makers deposit their tokens in liquidity pools so that users who want to make trades or borrow money can do so.
+It doesn’t sound straightforward to be an AMM, but it’s pretty simple: market makers deposit their tokens in liquidity pools so that users who want to make trades or borrow money can do so.

-If you’re creating interest in this topic, it’s important to know about LPs tokens before going into action.
+If you’re creating interest in this topic, it’s essential to know about LPs tokens before going into action.

-If you are providing liquidity to any decentralized exchange, you will receive tokens that represent your shares in the pool.
+If you provide liquidity to any decentralized exchange, you will receive tokens representing your shares in the pool.
 Everyone who provides liquidity on a DEX receives liquidity provider ( LP ) tokens.
-By owning these tokens, you will earn passive revenue through trading fees for the pool you engage with.
+You will earn passive revenue by owning these tokens through trading fees for the pool you engage.

 In plain language, liquidity providers make their crypto assets available to the protocol in exchange for rewards.

 One of the first protocols to use liquidity pools was Bancor, but the concept gained more attention with the rise of Uniswap.

 Uniswap is one of the exchanges with greater liquidity in the market, precisely because of the large number of LPs on their platform.